eludris-community/velum-sail/README.md

 # Velum-Sail

-Velum-Sail is a command handler for [Velum](https://github.com/Chromosomologist/velum), which in turn is a wrapper for the [Eludris](https://eludris.pages.dev/#/) API.
-It expands on velum by adding shell-like text-based commands, a command handler that can hook into a `velum.GatewayBot`, and extensions to keep your files organised (coming soon<sup>TM</sup>).
+Velum-Sail is a command handler for [Velum](https://github.com/eludris-community/velum), which in turn is a wrapper for the [Eludris](https://eludris.pages.dev/#/) API.
+It expands on velum by adding shell-like text-based commands, a command handler that can hook into a `velum.GatewayClient`, and extensions to keep your files organised (coming soon<sup>TM</sup>).

 Please keep in mind that this library is still in its infancy, and some much needed features such as documentation are coming in the nearTM future.